FlorentCLMichel/Machiavelli/Readme.md

 # Machiavelli

-*Work in progress—this project is still in very early development*
+*Work in progress—this project is still in early development*

 This is a simple implementation of a Machiavelli-like card game in the terminal.

 ## The game